rcarver/config/README.md

 * Create a new branch
 * Make changes to patterns, etc
-* Create nodes
+* Create nodes (MC: How would the nodes know to use this branch?)
 * Merging this to master would be weird, right?
+(MC: it actually makes sense to me)
 * Should a Cluster indicate the branch(es) that are valid to boot from?
+(MC: also which branches should they run from?)
 * Is this how one might do development?

 ## Reference